CodyAdcock/iOS-Public/Afternoon Projects/Unit 4 - Obj-C/Day 3/DogsAndCatsC-Master/DogsAndCatsC-Master/README.md

 Please fork and clone this repository

 Students will build an app to access different information and photos of Breeds of Dogs.
-This app will help students practice and solify the following concepts in Objective-C:
+This app will help students practice and solidify the following concepts in Objective-C:
 *Table Views
 *Collection Views
 *REST API calls